Devizes railway station: East from Devizes

 In 1862, the GWR extended its Reading-Hungerford line westward via Pewsey to Devizes, reaching the station through a tunnel under Devizes Castle.
 This began the busiest period for the station, with trains running from London through Devizes to either Bath and Bristol or the West Country.

 Traffic on the line reduced from 1900 after the GWR opened the Stert and Westbury Railway between Patney and Chirton and Westbury, which by-passed the steep gradients of Devizes and provided a faster route from London.

 Closure

-The Devizes line and all its stations were closed in 1966 under the Beeching Axe; the track was taken up and the station buildings were later demolished.
+The Devizes line and all its stations were closed in April 1966 under the Beeching Axe; the track was taken up, and the station buildings were demolished in 1970.

 Today there is little trace of a railway station in Devizes.
 The road bridge over the old Pans Lane Halt station and the footbridge at Devizes remain.
 The tunnel built under Devizes Castle has been bricked up at one end and is a commercial property at the other end (a shooting range as of 2011).
 In place of the station, there is now a public car park and a new property development, both on Station Road.